How to Negotiate a Severance Package

-A severance package is defined as pay and benefits an employee can receive when her employment is terminated at a company or when she is forced to retire.
+A severance package is defined as pay and benefits an employee can receive when their employment is terminated at a company or when they are forced to retire.
 Some items included in severance packages may include, but are not limited to:

 - Additional weeks of salary, sometimes based on your tenure at the employer